The Border (1982 film): Reception

 Vincent Canby of The New York Times said the movie "has the sort of predictable outrage and shape of a made-for-television movie.
 It has suspense but little excitement.
 Once the people and the situation have been introduced, there's not a single surprise in the film, nothing of the uncharacteristic sort that differentiates the adequate melodrama from one that is special and memorable.
 Like so many films prompted by real-life social problems, The Border is a movie in which the characters appear to have been created to fit the events.
 Missing is any sense of particularity, as well as the excitement that comes when the members of the audience are allowed to discover some sort of truth for themselves."

+Gene Siskel, in his review for the Chicago Tribune, praised the way Nicholson served the film but criticised the ending.

 On Rotten Tomatoes, the film holds a rating of 65% from 26 reviews.
+The site's consensus states: "It makes frustratingly facile work of its thorny premise, but Jack Nicholson's gritty lead performance keeps The Border worth watching."
+Among the positive reviews were Siskel & Ebert, who both gave the film a collective "Yes".